 When comparing maps for change over time, or re-using blueprint/drawing overlays on multiple maps in the same project, or measuring volume change over time, it's really important that each map aligns with the previous one.

-This means that your maps will align with each other, even without using GCPs.
+This means, your maps will align with each other, even without using GCPs.

-It also means that if you use Ground Control Points, RTK, or PPK on one map then future maps you create, even without ground control, of the same site will gain much of the benefits of Ground Control automatically, saving you time from laying and picking up ground control on every single flight you do.
+It also means, if you use Ground Control Points, RTK, or PPK on one map then future maps you create, even without Ground Control, of the same site will gain much of the benefits of Ground Control automatically.
+This will save you time from laying and picking up Ground Control on every single flight you do.